 In sum, I feel the real point to Bob Marley’s life in the documentary by Kevin McDonalds was completely skipped and whitewashed.
 I am not surprised though, since he’s the same man who directed The Last King of Scotland – a particularly parochial representation of Idi Amin Dada, Uganda aand Africa as a whole.
 I believe that Bob’s life was more about the struggle for survival, and what choices and compromises black people have had to make especially in the new world.

-So permit me when I call Kevin McDonald’s rendition of Bob Marley’s life, Marley 2012, a crack of shit.
-And in every respect I have at least spared him a history lesson in how a black director coulda and woulda told Bob Marley’s story.
+So, dare I call Kevin McDonald’s rendition of Bob Marley’s life, Marley 2012, Birth Of A Nation Marley.
+And in every respect I have at least spared him a history lesson in how a black director could have and would have told Bob Marley’s story the authentic way.

-Lest he forgets, it woulda been thorough, it woulda been pointed and above all, it woulda been a black man’s story whose mother, and his Jamaican family happened to have been his only parents in life!
+Lest he forgets, it would have been thorough, it would have been pointed and above all, it would have been a black man’s story whose mother, and his Jamaican family happened to have been his only parents in life!

 Stars: Bob Marley, Ziggy Marley and Jimmy Cliff